-While attending Indiana University, Tarryn sang and danced as a part of a traveling music group called the Singing Hoosiers.
-This introduced her to classic songs like “Up A Lazy River” by Cole Porter, and initiated her love for the “American Songbook”, which she has continued to find inspiring as both a singer and songwriter.
-Tarryn made her move to Nashville when she transferred to Belmont University after 2 years at IU.
-Being surrounded by a songwriting community helped her to grow as a writer, and she was further immersed into that community when she graduated and began working at Muy Bueno Music Group, George Strait’s publishing company.
-“Working on the business side of the industry in publishing and artist management gave me insight that has been valuable to me, now full-time on the creative side,” she says.
+While attending Indiana University, Tarryn sang and danced as a part of IU’s traveling music group, the Singing Hoosiers.
+This introduced her to many classic songs and initiated her love for the “American Songbook.”
+Tarryn made her move to Music City when she transferred to Belmont University to pursue a music business degree.
+At Belmont, she was surrounded by a songwriting community, which helped her to grow as a writer.
+She was further immersed into that community when she graduated and began working in music publishing and artist management.
+“Working on the business side gave me an overall perspective of the industry which has been invaluable to me on the creative side,” she says.

 Tarryn has spent many hours accompanying herself and other artists on guitar and mandolin.
 With a heart to use music to brighten lives, she regularly plays hymns and other music for shut-ins and those at Assisted Living Centers.
 Tarryn’s second CD of original music is scheduled for release in summer of 2015, and songs for her third CD are already in the process of being recorded.